-In addition to their expertise at treating scoliosis, Florida Hospital for Childrens physicians know teens can be concerned about their appearance.
-Thats why we pay attention to our patients emotional and spiritual well-being were caring for kids, not spines.
+In addition to their expertise at treating scoliosis, AdventHealth for Children's physicians know teens can be concerned about their appearance.
+That's why we pay attention to our patients emotional and spiritual well-being were caring for kids, not spines.

 What causes scoliosis?

 Affecting about three percent of children under the age of 16, scoliosis is the most common spine condition in young people.

 Most cases are what doctors call idiopathic, which means they don't know what the cause is.
 In other words, parents can't blame themselves if their child has scoliosis there is no known way to prevent the illness.

 However, there does appear to be a genetic component; if a child has scoliosis, his or her siblings are more likely to have it, too.